ais-one/cookbook/README.md

 [![npm version](https://badge.fury.io/js/vue-crud-x.svg)](https://badge.fury.io/js/vue-crud-x) [![npm](https://img.shields.io/npm/dm/vue-crud-x.svg)](https://www.npmjs.com/package/vue-crud-x) [![Sonarcloud Status](https://sonarcloud.io/api/project_badges/measure?project=com.lapots.breed.judge:judge-rule-engine&metric=alert_status)](https://sonarcloud.io/dashboard?id=com.lapots.breed.judge:judge-rule-engine) [![Known Vulnerabilities](https://snyk.io/test/github/ais-one/vue-crud-x/badge.svg)](https://snyk.io/test/github/ais-one/vue-crud-x) [![MadeWithVueJs.com shield](https://madewithvuejs.com/storage/repo-shields/823-shield.svg)](https://madewithvuejs.com/p/vue-crud-x/shield-link)

+**TL;DR** ExpressJS & VueJS Web App Cookbook, Customisable CRUD Library, Cloud Container Deployment

-# WHY
+# VUE-CRUD-X - WHY & WHAT

-> Always Remember Rule #1 - Do Not Let Technical Debt Build Up
-- Ever wondered why you keep rewriting almost the same code when you work on full-stack applications?
-- Do you have trouble keeping the libraries in your different applications updated?
-- How often and how long do you spend fixing things when there is a version change in a dependency?
+> Writing same code each time you work on a new application?
+Trouble keeping the libraries updated?
+Many fixes when dependency version changes?

 Well... what started as a CRUD component for VueJS has grown to a full-stack app development cookbook, and further expanded into a way of building and maintaining multiple full-stack applications of different use cases with as little waste as possible, aiming to address those 3 issues above as much as possible!

+> A VueJS CRUD component which is customisable and extensible to suit more complex situations such as Nested CRUD, custom filters, forms, use of GraphQL or REST to access various datastores.
+Vuetify is used for frontend UI components but can be changed to alternatives such as ElementUI (with some effort)

+> Over time, the example projects to show the use of **vue-crud-x** have grown to become a **cookbook** that includes many other useful **recipes** for use in production ExpressJS and VueJS web applications.

 # NOTICES & UPDATES

-Latest Version [0.3.2](https://github.com/ais-one/vue-crud-x/releases/tag/0.3.2) - Released 2020 Jun 30 1230 +8GMT
+Latest Version [0.3.2](https://github.com/ais-one/vue-crud-x/releases/tag/0.3.2) - Released 2020 Jul 15 1230 +8GMT

 **vue-crud-x 0.3+** Reorganize folders and structure, for ease of developing and maintaining multiple applications.